 - Describe how new ownership at HFAP will not change the accreditation process.

 - Name the most commonly cited standards in the EM/PE/LS chapters.

 - Explain that waivers and equivalencies are only valid until the next survey.

 Hospitals in Pursuit of Excellence: Using the Health Care Environment to Create Better Patient Experiences

-Moderator: Lynn Kenney, Senior Analyst, Advocacy Team, American Society for Healthcare Engineering (ASHE) Panelists: Randy Carter, Vice President, Planetree; Edmund L. Lydon, MHA, SASHE, CHFM, Director of Support Services, Beverly Hospital – A member of Lahey Health; Marcia Nelson, MD, MMM, CPE, FAAFP, FACPE, Vice President, Medical Affairs, Enloe Medical Center; Larry Rubin, CEM, CPE,CHFM, Senior Director of Facilities Management, Cleveland Clinic; Susan Romano, MHA, Patient Experience Consultant, South Shore Hospital; Kara Travis, BA, BS, MA, Senior Director of Patient & Partner Engagement, Bassett Healthcare Network
+Moderator: Lynn Kenney, Director of Industry Relations, The Center For Health Design; Panelists: Randy Carter, Vice President, Planetree; Edmund L. Lydon, MHA, SASHE, CHFM, Director of Support Services, Beverly Hospital – A member of Lahey Health; Marcia Nelson, MD, MMM, CPE, FAAFP, FACPE, Vice President, Medical Affairs, Enloe Medical Center; Larry Rubin, CEM, CPE,CHFM, Senior Director of Facilities Management, Cleveland Clinic; Susan Romano, MHA, Patient Experience Consultant, South Shore Hospital; Kara Travis, BA, BS, MA, Senior Director of Patient & Partner Engagement, Bassett Healthcare Network